-There is a lot of talk about the impact of technology on communication, particularly in the lives of our teens.
-However, it isn’t all bad.
-Interesting research on how our kids are using their devices to communicate?
+What is the impact of technology on communication, particularly in the lives of our teens?

 Yesterday I read some research that stated about a third of teenagers would rather text their friends than speak to them face to face”.
 My first thought was, “That’s rubbish”, my second was “Gee….I really hope that’s rubbish”.
 So I set out to check.